1 Corinthians 12:1-13:13 Comments by Stephen Ricker

 * 1 Corinthians 12:1-2 "Now about spiritual gifts, brothers, I do not want you to be ignorant.
 You know that when you were pagans, somehow or other you were influenced and led astray to mute idols."

-* Chapter 12 is easy enough to understand.
-All believers are in Jesus.
-Each has been given a gift to be used for the greater good of the congregation.
+The chapter is easy enough to understand.
+All who believe in Jesus are in Jesus.
+Each has been given at least one gift to be used for the greater good of the congregation.
 The least part should be honored more than the greater part.
 Each should use their gift accordingly.
-All are a part of Jesus.
-There is unity in the diversity of Jesus' people.
+Unity exists in the diversity of Jesus' people.

 Everyone is unique in Christ.
 No one is like me.
 I am not like anyone else.
-I should not look down nor up to someone else.
-I should respect everyone else in action and word.
-Still I find myself congregating towards those more like me than not.
-Such actions forms niches that often exclude others.
-Divisions then form.
+I should not look down nor up to others in Christ.
+I should respect everyone in action and word.
+I find myself congregating towards those who like what I like.
+Do I exclude and look down on others when I do that?
+Such actions form niches that often exclude others.
+Divisions form.
+Hearts are hurt, some to tears because they feel alone.
 God does not want divisions.
-I need others especially those not at all like me and those who do not have the sames gifts as me.
+I need others, especially those not like me and those who do not have the sames gifts as me.

 >2.
 How can a person acknowledge Jesus and accept him as Lord and Savior?
 (3)